turingschool/curriculum/source/projects/blogger.markdown

 Our operations are working, but it would be nice if we gave the user some kind of status message about what took place.
 When we create an article the message might say "Article 'the-article-title' was created", or "Article 'the-article-title' was removed" for the remove action.
 We can accomplish this with the `flash`.

-The controller provides you two methods to interact with the `flash`.
-Calling `flash[:notice]` will fetch a value from the flash, or `flash[:notice] = "Your Message"` will store the string in the `flash`.
-So it looks and acts just like a hash.
+The controller provides you with accessors to interact with the `flash`.
+Calling `flash.notice` will fetch a value, and `flash.notice = "Your Message"` will store the string in the `flash`.

 #### Flash for Update